 Hike the tallest volcano in Europe

 Daredevil kids will love climbing the tallest volcano in Europe while it is still active!
-The volcano on question is the Etna, in the Eastern part of Sicily.
-The easiest are to visit with kids is the lower crater while the higher one poses more challenges: protect yourself and the kids from sun and dehydration with sun hats and lots of water: it can get really hot here.
+The volcano in question is the Etna, in the Eastern part of Sicily.

 Eat real gelato